-My next predicament was deciding when to serve the lemon cake.
-It wasn’t ever feeling like the right occasion until last weekend…..
+My next predicament was deciding when to serve said lemon cake.
+I just couldn’t find the right occasion …. until last weekend.
 I have a friend named Whitney.
 She loves to bake and cook like me.
 We both love Pinterest and keeping up with the latest in the food website world.
 We also have preschool aged boys.
 So, last weekend we decided to have a ‘Whitney and Christine bake while our boys play’ day.
 It was perfect.
 Our boys played bumper cars in the kitchen while Whitney and I made delicious food.
 And since Whitney likes lemon, this cake finally had it’s time to shine!

 This Lemon Oreo Cake is perfect for summer!
 The cream cheese and Cool Whip frosting have a cool, light taste.
 It’s rich, delicious, and all around amazing.
+Here are a few tips for when you make it: